Keyboard shortcuts

 • examples/actor_panic_no_replay.str.

-The integration tests in crates/strata-mantle-acceptance/tests/source_to_runtime_gates.rs mirror the same source check, artifact build, and runtime execution sequence:
+The integration tests rooted at crates/strata-mantle-acceptance/tests/source_to_runtime_gates.rs, with focused gate families under crates/strata-mantle-acceptance/tests/source_to_runtime_gates/, mirror the same source check, artifact build, and runtime execution sequence:

 The same pattern applies to the actor examples.
 Fail-closed examples check and build, but their runtime gate expects mantle run to return non-zero after emitting trace evidence.